 Nectarines belong to the Rosaceae family of fruits that also include peaches and plums.
-Just like peaches they are packed full of goodness.
-They are sweet, tasty and on a hot day a perfect treat.
+Just like peaches (Prunus persica), they are packed full of goodness.
+So are they good for our dogs too?

 What are nectarines?